posture

-Tensions learnt from traumatic incidents and unhappy times find their way into posture and movement.
+Tensions learnt from traumatic incidents and stressful times find their way into posture and movement.

-These two exercises give feedback the body can use to work out how to reorganise and release itself from unnecessary uncomfortable habits.
+These two exercises are examples of ways to give the body feedback so it can work out how to reorganise and release itself from unnecessary uncomfortable habits.
 It is difficult to be angry, depressed or anxious when posture is relaxed, balanced and alert.

 release tense muscles to experience a relaxed stance